Rider99/starter-hugo-academic/content/publication/example2/index.md

 ---
-title: 'Study of Thermal Conductivity of Fluorinated Graphene'
+title: 'Resonance frequency and stability of composite micro/nanoshell via deep neural network trained by adaptive momentum-based approach'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here